CS107-gharvar4d/cs107-FinalProject/docs/milestone2.md

 - Functional inputs: A class should be called to instantiate the object.
 The constructor requires the following inputs: a list of function inputs as declaration, a list of input values, a function form (methods for repetition and recursion should be provided in preparation of cases like f = x1 x2 ... x100000)
 - Jacobian: Lastly, the function returns to the Jacobian matrix.

-Adds-on: solution to a three-body interaction dataset.
-The dataset provides the trajectories of the three bodies.
-Function returns to the mass ratios.

 # Software Organization

 This section addresses how we plan to organize our software package.